cloudera-labs/cldr-runner/NAVIGATOR.md

 # Installation

-Setting up `ansible-navigator` is easy; you can spin up a new setup in **TWO** steps (plus your OS requirements, see note below for important details)!
+Setting up `ansible-navigator` is easy; you can spin up a new setup in **TWO** steps (plus your OS requirements, see below for important details)!

+> [!IMPORTANT]
+> Please note each OS has slightly different requirements for installing `ansible-navigator`. :woozy_face: Read more about [installing `ansible-navigator`](https://ansible.readthedocs.io/projects/navigator/installation/#install-ansible-navigator).

-1. Create and activate a new `virtualenv`.
+1. Create and activate a new Python `virtualenv`.

    You can name your virtual environment anything you want; by convention, we like to call it `cdp-navigator`.